14th Waffen Grenadier Division of the SS (1st Galician): German invasion and occupation

-Ukrainian members of the Nachtigall Battalion in 1941.

 There was cooperation between members of the Organization of Ukrainian Nationalists living in Germany and the Abwehr, the German military intelligence service led by Wilhelm Canaris, starting before the German invasion of Poland.
 The willingness of the German military to work with Ukrainian nationalists led them to believe that Germany would recognize Ukrainian independence in the future in exchange for their assistance.
 An OUN battalion accompanied German forces into Poland in September 1939, but when Germany allowed the Soviet Union to occupy Eastern Galicia, the battalion was withdrawn by its leadership.
 The OUN itself was led by Andriy Melnyk from August 1939, though part of its local branch in Galicia had disagreements with him, and in February 1940 that faction broke away under the leadership of Stepan Bandera.
 Bandera's faction, the OUN-B, started working with the Germans in the spring of 1941 and established two battalions, known as "Nachtigall" and "Roland Battalion."
 They were used by the Wehrmacht, though the OUN was responsible for their training and political leadership.
 Melnyk's faction, the OUN-M, also formed its own unit with the Germans, the Bukovinian Battalion.
 Both had the intent to eventually participate in a German invasion of Soviet Ukraine and seize power.

 Germany launched its invasion of the Soviet Union, Operation Barbarossa, on 22 June 1941.
 Adolf Hitler decided to invade to destroy Communism and to obtain Lebensraum, living space, for Germany in the east, as well as to gain access to more natural resources.
 The Nazi Party regarded Ukrainians and other Slavs as subhumans, and therefore when the OUN-B leaders reached the Galician capital Lviv on 30 June 1941 and declared an independent government of Ukraine, they were arrested by the security service of the SS.
 The same happened to Melnyk and his faction before they could declare a government in Kiev.
 Both Melnyk and Bandera were kept under arrest by the Germans until 1944, and the Germans spent the summer and fall of 1941 detaining OUN leaders and members of the Ukrainian intelligentsia.
 The OUN units with the Wehrmacht became fully integrated as Schutzmannschaft Battalion 201 and were sent to occupied Belarus for anti-partisan operations until late 1942, before disagreements between them and the Germans led the battalion to be dissolved.
 Its leader, Roman Shukhevych, and several other members founded the underground Ukrainian Insurgent Army (UPA) in January 1943 after returning to Ukraine.
 The OUN and the UPA declared their opposition to both Germany and the Soviet Union.